theREDspace/phaser2-flump-plugin/README.md

 Removing a library from the plugin allows it to be cleaned up and garbage collected.
 Any symbols being stored in the library will be destroyed.
 After a library is removed, any symbols that have not yet been stored that were created with that library should be considered unusable.
 These symbol should be manually destroyed, if not already within your scene's hierarchy and the library is being removed in your state's `shutdown()` function.

 You should only consider removing a library once you are sure you are finished using it.
 Optionally, when removing a library you can tell the plugin to unload all of the atlas assets.
 Doing so will remove the `library.json` and atlas images from Phaser 2's cache and destroys the PIXI.BaseTexture objects.
-Any references to these assets will cause them to presist in memory.
+Any references to these assets will cause them to persist in memory.

 Optional unloading example:
 ```javascript